kHoefker/Algorithms/README.md

 # Algorithms
-Implementations of algorithms in C
+Implementations of algorithms in C from scratch